NetworkBlockDevice/nbd/doc/proto.md

 with the server during the handshake.
 This document does not describe those.

+When handling the client-side transmission phase with the Linux kernel, the socket between the client and server can use either Unix or TCP sockets.
+For other implementations, the client and server can use any agreeable communication channel (a socket is typical, but it is also possible to implement the NBD protocol over a pair of uni-directional pipes).
+If TCP sockets are used, both the client and server SHOULD disable Nagle's algorithm (that is, use `setsockopt` to set the `TCP_NODELAY` option to non-zero), to eliminate artificial delays caused by waiting for an ACK response when a large message payload spans multiple network packets.

 ### Handshake

 The handshake is the first phase of the protocol.
 Its main purpose is to